sahradordete/sahradordete/README.md

 ### Hi there, it's me Sahra 👋

-- 🔭 I’m currently working with IT Support but I'm looking for a career change to Web Development.
+- 🔭 I'm looking for a career change to Web Development.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 👯 I’m looking for my first opportunity in Tech.